HL7/fhir-ipa/input/pagecontent/index.md

 {% include new-content-note.md %}

 ### Welcome to the International Patient Access API Specification

-This specification describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a FHIR-based API.
-The clinical records system may be supporting a clinical care provider (e.g. a hospital, or a general practitioner), a health data exchange, or other system managing patient records, including a national health record system.
+This specification describes how an application acting on behalf of a patient can access information about the patient from a clinical records system using a <span class="bg-success" markdown="1">FHIR R4 based API[^1].</span><!-- new-content --> The clinical records system may be supporting a clinical care provider (e.g. a hospital, or a general practitioner), a health data exchange, or other system managing patient records, including a national health record system.

 <div class="bg-success" markdown="1">